| Chris Brouwer |

 • 04

-The most powerful thing in your organisation isn't your AI strategy AI will automate your processes.
+AI will automate your processes.
 It will not replace your purpose.
-The organisations that endure will be the ones that treat human wisdom, accountability, and relational intelligence as the assets they always were – the ones that cannot be copied, commodified, or compressed.
-That's not a romantic idea.
-It's the most practical insight available right now.
-And it's genuinely optimistic.
+The organisations that endure will not be the ones that moved fastest to take humans out of the loop.
+They will be the ones that treated human wisdom, accountability, and relational intelligence as the assets they always were – the assets that cannot be copied, commodified, or compressed.
+That is not a romantic idea.
+It is the most practical observation available to a leader right now.
+And it is genuinely optimistic.

 Tess and the kids